 - If High Dynamic Range (HDR) is used, then the quality metrics in clause 5.5.5 apply.

 An overview of the metrics is provided below.
-These metrics are implemented in software scripts defined in Annex F. This software is used to compute and report all the metrics.
+These metrics are implemented in software scripts defined in Annex E. This software is used to compute and report all the metrics.
 The detailed configuration for the software is provided in clause 5.5.7 for SDR metrics and clause 5.5.8 for HDR metrics.

 A detailed reporting schema for metrics is provided in clause 5.5.6.